uhasmicoda/MySeleniumNewRepo/POSTMAN MANUAL API TESTING.md

 For POST, PUT, and PATCH requests, I usually write about 7 to 8 test cases.
 These include positive cases (valid data submission), various negative cases (missing or incorrect data, invalid formats, unauthorized access), and edge cases (like testing with boundary values, null values, and large payloads).
 Additionally, I include security and performance-related tests for these methods."

-What is state full and state less
+What is state full and state less.

-Stateful means the server keeps track of the client's previous activities — like login session details, shopping cart items, etc. after a user logs into an application, the server stores the session information.
+Stateful means the server keeps track of the client's previous activities — like login session details, shopping cart items, etc, after a user logs into an application, the server stores the session information.
 This way, the user doesn’t have to log in again for every action.

 Stateless means the server treats each request as a completely new one without any memory of past interactions — the client must send all necessary information every time.
 In my experience with APIs and mobile application testing, REST APIs are mostly stateless , which are designed to be stateless. because each API call should be independent, which improves scalability and performance.